-To help assure that a development proceeds as planned by the developer, agreements are usually secured with specific builders to build model homes as well as "spec" homes, which become "inventory" offered for sale in the subdivision.
+To help ensure that a development proceeds as planned by the developer, agreements are usually secured with specific builders to build model homes as well as “spec” homes, which become inventory offered for sale in the subdivision.
 To offset the risks taken by these builders, the developer limits the number of builders allowed in the subdivision.
-In this scenario, if a person wants to buy a home in the subdivision, he must do so from one of the approved builders.
-If the developer has left "open" a certain part of the subdivision, it is typically higher-priced lots on which custom homes are built.
-In this situation, a prospective home buyer can contract with the builder of his choice and build a home of his choice.
-However, the builder and purchaser are still subject to the conditions imposed by the area's developer, such as making sure the home is built in accordance with architectural control standards, payment of a marketing fee, etc. The builder approved for a specific area are generally promoted as such, but if you are unsure, inquire of the developer, builder, or sales agent with whom you are working.
+In this scenario, if a person wants to buy a home in the subdivision, they must do so from one of the approved builders.
+If the developer has left “open” a certain part of the subdivision, it is typically higher-priced lots on which custom homes are built.
+In this situation, a prospective home buyer can contract with the builder of their choice and build a home of their choice.
+However, the builder and purchaser are still subject to the conditions imposed by the area’s developer, such as making sure the home is built in accordance with architectural control standards, payment of a marketing fee, etc. The builder approved for a specific area is generally promoted as such, but if you are unsure, ask the developer, builder, or sales agent with whom you are working.

-Most people who are considering purchasing a new home work with the "on-site" sales and marketing agent assigned to the subdivision.
-Typically, this person represented the area's developer and builders and works with prospective buyers because of his familiarity with the subdivision.
+Most people who are considering purchasing a new home work with the “on-site” sales and marketing agent assigned to the subdivision.
+Typically, this person represents the area’s developer and builders and works with prospective buyers because of their familiarity with the subdivision.

 The on-site sales agent usually operates from a model home office which is open during convenient hours.
-Information about the area typically is displayed in the model home office.
-Contact the on-site sales and marketing agent for detailed information about the area and to answer any questions.
+Information about the area is typically displayed in the model home office.
+Contact the on-site sales and marketing agent for detailed information about the area.

-Unless you already have contacted a builder for your new home, you typically will meet your builder through the subdivision's on-site sales and marketing agent.
-Discuss with him the type of work he does, where he builds and the price range of his homes.
+Unless you have already contacted a builder for your new home, you typically will meet your builder through the subdivision’s on-site sales and marketing agent.
+Discuss with them the type of work they do, where they build and the price range of their homes.
 Review blueprints of homes with features in which you are interested and secure a price for the home you choose.
 The builder will typically discuss standard and optional features available to you, allowances for carpeting, lighting, appliances, etc. Price structures vary, so you should completely understand that which comes standard for the home and that which is optional, meaning add-ons that you can purchase.